spignelon/WordWeaver/README.md

 # WordWeaver
-Experimenting with different models in hopes of creating an alternative to Quillbot
+Experimenting with different models in hopes of creating an open source alternative to Quillbot